The Birth of the Original CCI at Fair Hill International

 More History of Fair Hill International

-In 1991 the Fair Hill Fall Combined Driving Event joined weekends with Fair Hill International Three-Day Event, so spectators could watch eventing and driving at the same venue on the same weekend.
+In 1991, the Fair Hill Fall Combined Driving Event joined weekends with the Fair Hill International Three-Day Event, so spectators could watch eventing and driving at the same venue on the same weekend.
 FHI hosted numerous USET National Driving Championships at the Advanced level from 1991 through 2007, the final year FHI held a fall driving event.
-From 1996 – 2000 FHI CDE was the final jewel of the Jaguar Triple Crown of Driving which sent the winner on an all expense paid trip to the Royal Windsor Horse Show in England including the free use of a new Jaguar while there.
+From 1996 through 2000, FHI CDE was the final jewel of the Jaguar Triple Crown of Driving, which sent the winner on an all expense paid trip to the Royal Windsor Horse Show in England, including the free use of a new Jaguar while there.
 While we no longer host a fall CDE, Combined Driving has continued to be represented at Fair Hill with the Elk Creek CDE in June, which offers all levels of competition to allow everyone a chance to experience the beautiful Fair Hill property.

 FHI began hosting a spring endurance ride, the Foxcatcher Endurance ride, in 2001.
-Foxcatcher typically offers a 50 mile and a 25 mile division along with an introductory 10 mile ride, and has also hosted Ride and Tie events for the past several years.
-From 2002 through 2005 FHI also hosted a fall endurance ride in conjunction with the FHI Three Day Event.
+Foxcatcher typically offers a 50 mile, a 25 mile and a 10-12 mile Introductory division, as well as various distances of Ride and Tie events.
+From 2002 through 2005, FHI also hosted a fall endurance ride in conjunction with the FHI Three Day Event.
 The fall endurance ride offered a 100 mile and a 50 mile division.
 In 2005 FHI hosted the 100 mile North American Endurance Championship, with teams from across North America competing for individual and team medals.